MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/annotation-note-entity.md

  An attached file can be any standard computer file format that includes Office Word documents, Office Excel spreadsheets, CAD files, and PDF files.
 An attachment can be associated with any object, other than an annotation (note), in Dataverse.

  To upload or remove an attachment, use the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Update*> method or <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> message, setting the `Annotation.Filename` and `Annotation.MimeType` columns.
 This uploads an attachment that has been decoded into a base64 string format.
 The [System.Convert.ToBase64String](/dotnet/api/system.convert.tobase64string) method can be used to convert the contents of a data file into a base64-formatted string.
-The maximum size of files that can be uploaded is determined by the **Organization.MaxUploadFileSize** property.
+The maximum size of files that can be uploaded is determined by the **Organization.[MaxUploadFileSize**](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/reference/entities/task) property.
 This property is set in the **Email** tab of the **System Settings**.
 This setting limits the size of files that can be attached to email messages, notes, and web resources.
 The default setting is 5 MB.

+[!NOTE]
+>The maximum upload file size limit applies to the size of the file in Base64 encoding.
+A Base64 encoding produces a file that is larger than the orginial unencoded file.

 ## See also
  [Sample: Upload, Retrieve, and Download an Attachment](org-service/samples/upload-retrieve-download-attachment.md)<br/>